On my recent visit to the Zaatari refugee camp just on the Jordan side of the Syria-Jordan border, people told me all about their needs.

 Follow the latest updates on Mercy Corps' response to the Syrian refugee crisis and share stories to raise awareness and support.

 Donate today.
-Your gift to our Humanitarian Response Fund will help us get even more clean water to Syrian refugees and other families struggling through crisis around the world.
+Your gift to our Syria Crisis Response will help us get even more clean water to Syrian refugees struggling to survive this disaster.

 Learn more about how Xylem Watermark is working to solve water around the world.